MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 ### Visualizing RTDOSE as a Color Overlay Using LUT
 We now ant to show the *RTDOSE* data as provided for the patient as a semi-transparent overlay.

 Now we need to add another `DicomImportExtraOutput` module to import multiple DICOM objects.
-You have to select the correct index for the exampleIn this case, we select index 4 for the *RTDOSE* 199*115*147*1 data.
+You have to select the correct index for the example.
+In this case, we select index 4 for the *RTDOSE* 199*115*147*1 data.
 Add a `MinMaxScan` module to scan the input image and calculate the minimum and maximum values of the image.
 Connect it with the `DicomImportExtraOutput` module.

 ![Importing RTDOSE Data and Applying MinMaxScan for Image Normalization](/images/tutorials/image_processing/minmaxscan.png "Importing RTDOSE Data and Applying MinMaxScan for Image Normalization")